 Like most things in life, it isn’t the object itself but the people using it that are the problem.

-Despite the fact that many sports venues, tourist attractions and religious and cultural sites are starting to ban the selfie sticks, and with many more across the world starting to follow suit, we aren’t going to get rid of these ridiculous accessories any time soon.
+Despite the fact that many sports venues, tourist attractions and religious and cultural sites are starting to ban these selfie sticks, and with many more sites and events across the world starting to follow suit, we aren’t going to get rid of these ridiculous accessories any time soon.
 They have become as normalised as the smartphones they are usually attached to, and probably even the ego driven selfie craze itself.
-Both are unfortunately probably here to stay.

 What I hope will happen is that tourists, travellers, backpackers and travel bloggers alike who use these sticks will start to develop a bit of common sense and basic decency, and practice just a little bit of ‘selfie stick awareness’ before they brandish them.

 I hope that people just start to think a little, and realise that just because they have a selfie stick it doesn’t mean they are appropriate – or even needed – for every single situation.
 If you are climbing up the edge of a mountain and don’t want to lean out, fair enough.
 If you are skydiving and want to capture more in the shot than your face, fine!
 But please, please realise that not every photograph or video requires the camera to be at the end of a damn stick!

-Most of all I hope that travellers will be a little more thoughtful and understanding before they start to swing their selfie sticks around, and show a little bit of the consideration that I know many backpackers and travellers are more than capable of.
+Most of all I hope that people will be a little more thoughtful and understanding before they start to swing their selfie sticks around, and show a little bit of the consideration that I know many backpackers and travellers are more than capable of.